ArthurLopesMagalhaes/ShoppingList/README.md

 # 🚀 ShoppingList

-ShoppingList is a [brief description of the project].
-It is developed using React Native, RealmDB, and TypeScript.
+ShoppingList is a is a mobile app developed for a study about RealmDB.
+It demonstrates how to use RealmDB in a React Native app, and includes basic CRUD operations.

 ## 🛠️ Installation